Back to top

 Human studies in PPD‑allergic individuals show that:

-• In open‑use tests with hair dyes containing 2% PPD or 2% ME‑PPD, about 48% of PPD‑allergic subjects also reacted to the ME‑PPD‑containing dye.
+• In open‑use tests with short exposure to hair dyes containing 2% PPD or 2% ME‑PPD, about 48% of PPD‑allergic subjects also reacted to the ME‑PPD‑containing dye.

-• When ME‑PPD was patch‑tested at concentrations from 0.1% to 2.0%, cross‑elicitation rates rose to around 84% at higher concentrations.
+• When ME‑PPD was patch‑tested at concentrations from 0.1% to 2.0%, cross‑elicitation rates rose to around 84% at higher concentrations9.

 These results indicate that although ME‑PPD is less potent than PPD, it is clearly cross‑reactive and should not be assumed to be safe for PPD‑allergic individuals.
 From a screening perspective, this supports the continued use of PPD as a relevant marker allergen, even for products formulated with ME‑PPD instead of PPD.